 Port number for events related to a port.
 Otherwise this field is blank.
+The port number is given by "module:port".

 Event type icon.

 - Alarm events are indicated by a red icon. - Error events are indicated by a yellow icon. - Threshold events are indicated by either a red or yellow icon with a T in the middle.